Floralies Gardens

 To make it easier to get around, here is the exact location of the gardens at Parc Jean-Drapeau posted on Google Maps.

-The Jean-Drapeau subway station is located on Île Sainte-Hélène, in the heart of Parc Jean-Drapeau.
+The Jean-Drapeau subway station on the Line 4 — Yellow is located on Île Sainte-Hélène, in the heart of Parc Jean-Drapeau.
 To get to the Parc easily and quickly, the subway is still the best way to go!

 During the summer season, Parc Jean-Drapeau visitors can use the river shuttle as a means of transportation, from the Vieux-Port de Montréal (Jacques-Cartier pier) and the city of Longueuil.

-Two STM shuttles provide a connection between the Jean-Drapeau subway station and various attractions:
+Three STM shuttles provide a connection between the Jean-Drapeau subway station and various attractions.

 The Parc is one of the few places where you can cross the Saint Lawrence River on your bike: simply take the bike paths of the Jacques Cartier Bridge, the Concorde Bridge or the Bike link.